 Your car runs perfectly, but when the engine warms up, it starts to shake, idle rough, and eventually stall?

-First thing first, there are many different causes for this problem.
-It needs proper diagnoses to identify the specific issue.
-Don’t read a few sentences on the internet, think that’s your car’s problem, and blindly replace that part.
+First things first, there are many different causes for this problem.
+It needs proper diagnosis to identify the specific issue.
+Don’t go blindly replacing parts after reading a few articles on Google.

-You may fix it, but it’s going to take a lot of time and money until you do.
+You may eventually fix the issue, but it’s likely going to take a lot of time and money until you do.

 So, in this article, I’ll show you: